meltoner/agrofelis/components/connectivity/readme.md

  ## Agrofelis network

-In order to interconnect the various Wifi capable modules of the robot, a compact access point module was employed.
+In order to interconnect the various WiFi capable modules of the robot, a compact access point module was employed.
 More specifically the TP-LINK TL-WR802N v4 wireless Router  supporting up to 300Mbps bandwidth.
 The module was chosen due to its compact size, its capacity to operate in multiple modes as well as its 5v compatibility.

 The wireless router is configured as a wireless router leading to a stable WiFi network and is used to associate the different modules with a static IP based on their unique MAC address.
 The WiFi network is secured with a password which is also set to the modules wishing to connect to the Agrofelis Network.

-The default Wifi password followed by all modules in this repository is
+The default WiFi password followed by all modules in this repository is

 	felisagrofelistobor_

-The complete configuration of the wifi router as exported by its web application, has been persisted in the following path.
+The complete configuration of the WiFi router as exported by its web application, has been persisted in the following path.

 - [tplinkWR802N_conf_wirelss_Router.bin](https://github.com/meltoner/agrofelis/blob/main/components/connectivity/assets/nodes-ip_tp_link/tplinkWR802N_conf_wirelss_Router.bin)

-The module was evaluated also in wisp mode allowing to relay the wifi of a mobile phone hot-spot, to the Agrofelis Network.
+The module was evaluated also in wisp mode allowing to relay the WiFi of a mobile phone hot-spot, to the Agrofelis Network.
 In wisp mode, the network was depended on the stability of the internet connection and was avoided during field missions.
 Instead the mode was used to provide internet access to the system when in maintenance.

-The complete configuration of the wifi router in Wisp mode, as exported by its web application, has been persisted in the following path :
+The complete configuration of the WiFi router in Wisp mode, as exported by its web application, has been persisted in the following path :

 - [tplinkWR802N_conf_wisp.bin](https://github.com/meltoner/agrofelis/blob/main/components/connectivity/assets/nodes-ip_tp_link/tplinkWR802N_conf_wisp.bin)

 The two modes can be swiftly interchanged by uploading the respective configuration file on the wireless router web interface.

-The attached configuration files also encode the IP association each wifi module according to its Mac address which is unique for any network device in the world.
-Consequently these mappings should be changed accordingly after observing the mac address of the employed Wifi modules.
+The attached configuration files also encode the IP association each WiFi module according to its Mac address which is unique for any network device in the world.
+Consequently these mappings should be changed accordingly after observing the mac address of the employed WiFi modules.
 Bellow the association map used as an indicative example is provided bellow.

 |MAC Address|IP Address | Name |